cunnie/docs/kubernetes.md

 - Use Fedora instead of Ubuntu because I like Fedora
 - Use IPv6 as well as IPv4 because I like IPv6
 - Use vSphere instead of Google Cloud because I like vSphere
+- Use Elliptic Curve instead of RSA
+- Use cluster name of `nono` instead of `kubernetes-the-hard-way`

 #### 0. Create the vSphere VM Template